negeek/DecentraChat/README.md

-# Chat App
+# LibreTalk
-An app that allows you interact with any user on the platform.
+A messaging application for connecting freely with people.

 Check it out [here](https://bchatappeqwz.kfirjgyswf.dopraxrocks.com/)